hhandika/segul/README.md

 ![last-commit](https://img.shields.io/github/last-commit/hhandika/segul)
 ![License](https://img.shields.io/github/license/hhandika/segul)

-SEGUL is an ultrafast and memory efficient command-line (cli) application for working with sequence alignments that is typically done using interpreted programming languages, such as Python, R, or Perl.
-It is a cross-platform single executable app and has zero runtime dependency on MacOS and Windows and only relies on a library provided by the OS on Linux.
-It is designed to handle genomic datasets, but just as capable for Sanger datasets.
-In our test using a dataset with 4060 UCE loci, for instance, compare to an app written using [the biopython library](https://biopython.org/), SEGUL is >40x faster for alignment concatenation while using 3x less RAM space.
+SSEGUL is an ultrafast and memory efficient command-line (cli) application for working with sequence alignments.
+As a cross-platform, single executable app, SEGUL has zero runtime dependency on MacOS and Windows and only relies on a library provided by the Linux OS.
+It is designed to handle the computational burden of operations on large genomic datasets, but it also provides convenient features that users with smaller datasets (e.g., Sanger datasets) may find equally helpful.
+Testing of SEGUL on genomic datasets of various sizes has shown that it consistently offers a faster and more efficient alternative to existing applications for a wide variety of sequence alignment manipulations.
+For instance, with 4060 UCE loci, we found that SEGUL performed >40x faster for alignment concatenation while using 3x less RAM space compared to an app written in python ([see benchmark](https://github.com/hhandika/segul-bench)).

 Features: